 Our Animal Sanctuary

-We also have 4 peafowl (somewhere in the neighborhood) and they grace us with their presence when they feel like it.
+We have six peafowl who spend most of the day on the deck or porch begging for food.
+There are also 4 peafowl (somewhere in the neighborhood) who began life at Elm Hollow Farm and they grace us with their presence when they feel like it.

 We have rehomed the 3 goats (who had gotten into a boat load of trouble at home by escaping the fence and holding a dance party on top of the neighbor’s new car) They had to find a new home and it was here where each of them blessed us with 2 playful kids.
 All 9 have now been rehomed.